Share This Article

 Why This Matters for Jisoo

-Through her label BLISSOO, Jisoo has been building a multi-platform identity that spans music (the mini-album Amortage), luxury partnerships with Dior and Cartier, and now acting.
-Landing a Netflix original lead role puts her in the same conversation as the platform's biggest K-drama stars, per entertainment industry analysts who spoke to Korean media outlets.
+Through BLISSOO, Jisoo has also been building a multi-platform identity that spans music, fashion, and screen work, with major partnerships including Dior and Cartier.
+Landing a global Netflix lead role puts her in the same conversation as the platform's most exportable K-drama stars.

 Release Details